carvel-dev/carvel/README.md

 ### Join the Community and Make Carvel Better
 Carvel is better because of our contributors and maintainers.
 It is because of you that we can bring great software to the community.
-Please join us during our online community meetings.
+Please join us during our online community meetings and office hours.
 Details can be found on our [Carvel website](https://carvel.dev/community/).

 You can chat with us on Kubernetes Slack in the [#carvel channel](https://kubernetes.slack.com/archives/CH8KCCKA5) and follow us on Twitter at [@carvel_dev](https://twitter.com/carvel_dev).